hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/631_ii_sharat_chakravarty.md

 Krishna should be specially studied.
 Only contemplating the Krishna of Vrindaban with His flute won't do nowadays — that will not bring salvation to humanity.
-Now is needed the worship of Shri Krishna uttering forth the lion-roar of the Gita, of Râma with His bow and arrows, of Mahâvira, of Mother Kâli.
+Now is needed the worship of Shri Krishna uttering forth the lion-roar of the Gita, of Rāma with His bow and arrows, of Mahāvira, of Mother Kāli.
 Then only will the people grow strong by going to work with great energy and will.
 I have considered the matter most carefully and come to the conclusion that of those who profess and talk of religion nowadays in this country, the majority are